Plea to find family of Mansfield man who died in tank tragedy during Second World War

-Are you related to lost family of Mansfield soldier blown up in tank days before Second World War end?
+Are you related to lost family of Mansfield soldier blown up in tank days before Second World War ended?

 A German researcher is hoping to trace the long lost family of a Mansfield soldier who died in a tank explosion just days before the end of the Second World War.

-Anthony Granville Frank Walter Taylor-Hurst – possibly Hurst Taylor – was aged just 19 when he and four other men were killed.
+Anthony Granville Frank Walter Taylor-Hurst was aged just 19 when he and four other soldiers were killed.

-They had been in Germany on, May 1, 1945, when the tank they were in exploded as it drove over a mine.
+They had been in Kutenholz, in Germany on, May 1, 1945, when the tank they were in exploded as it drove over a mine.

-Lance Sergeant John Thomas Green, 25 and Guardsmen Ronald Gilbert Moore, 21, Stanley Somerset, 19, and Frank Lock, 27, were among the British soldiers who died.
+Lance Sergeant John Thomas Green, 25 and Guardsmen Ronald Gilbert Moore, 21, Stanley Somerset, 19, and Frank Lock, 27, were among 14 British soldiers who died.

 The men have since been commemorated by the German people with gravestone memorials.

-Amateur historian Debbie Bülau has been researching the soldiers’ deaths and is keen to trace any remaining family members of Taylor-Hurst/Hurst-Taylor who may still have connections to Mansfield.
+Amateur historian Debbie Bülau has been researching the soldiers’ deaths and is keen to trace any remaining family members of Taylor-Hurst or Hurst-Taylor who may still have connections to Mansfield.

+READ MORE: Demon-like creatures spotted in Sherwood Forest were scared away in traditional ‘wassailing’ ceremonyAppeal

 Posting on a Mansfield Facebook page Debbie said: "I am looking for help.